Event

 Why GenEvolutioN is committed as Gold Sponsor

 At GenEvolutioN, NAMs are not a forward-looking concept — they are tools we develop, validate and routinely deploy in our laboratories, serving clients across the pharmaceutical, cosmetics, food and chemical industries.
-Our expertise in in vitro genotoxicity — including the Ames test, in vitro micronucleus assay, RSMN, and phototoxicity testing — is built on alternative methods whose regulatory acceptability lies at the very heart of the TOX’26 debate.
+Our expertise in in vitro genotoxicity — including the Ames test, Mousse Lymphoma Assay, in vitro Micronucleus test, chromosomal aberration assay and Cell Transformation Assay — is built on alternative methods with innovative models whose regulatory acceptability lies at the very heart of the TOX’26 debate.

 Gautier Decock co-chairing Session 4

-Our General Manager Gautier Decock has been invited to co-chair Session 4, entitled ‘Validation and Regulatory Acceptance’.
-The session will cover a broad range of topics: cost-benefit analysis applied to NAMs (INERIS), the international validation of a new genotoxicity test (INRAE/Toxalim), Pepper’s work on endocrine disruption assessment methods, the OECD’s validation and regulatory recognition strategy, and the NAM qualification process currently being developed at EFSA level.
+Our General Manager Gautier Decock has been invited to co-chair Session 4, entitled “Validation and Regulatory Acceptance”.
+The session will cover a broad range of topics:

 In our view, this is the most strategically important session of the symposium.
 It addresses the central question of how to move from method development to official regulatory recognition — a challenge GenEvolutioN navigates in real time, through its validation projects and ongoing dialogue with competent authorities.